harika469/PocketFinanceAPplication/README.md

 - The cached data, as well as user accounts and their followed tickers are stored in a local MS SQL database.

 - Entity Framework is used for database management.
+## Prerequicites
+- Please make sure  to create localhost sql server on your machine
+- create finance-prod db in that
+- change the connection string in

 ## Credits
 + https://polygon.io/ - financial data